ttntm/ttntm/src/blog/2020/11-hugo-leaflet.md

 ### Demo

 > As mentioned above, there's a live demo on Netlify.
-It can be found here: {% ext "storelocator.ttntm.me", "https://storelocator.ttntm.me" %}
+It can be found here: {% ext "leaflet-store-locator", "https://leaflet-store-locator.netlify.app" %}

 The {% ext "GitHub Repository", "https://github.com/ttntm/hugo-leaflet-store-locator" %} requires Hugo to build/run the site; after cloning/downloading it, you can either `hugo server` or `npm run start` in order to view the site on `http://localhost:1313`.